ice3-software/between-kit/README.md

 Recent Changes
 --------------

 - The helper no longer uses the actual sub view for the dragging cell - now, instead it generates a dummy cell for dragging.
-Its left up to the user to 'hide' the cell whlist its being dragged in the appropriate delegate methods, see Example Case 1.
+Its left up to the user to 'hide' the cell whilst its being dragged in the appropriate delegate methods, see Example Case 1.
 This breaks anything using the previous version.
-- 'Hide' functionallity has been added back to the helper in the form of the hide[Dst | Src]DraggingCell properties.
+- 'Hide' functionality has been added back to the helper in the form of the hide[Dst | Src]DraggingCell properties.
 This sets the original cell's alpha value to 0.001 while dragging is taking place.
-We have re-introducted this concept because UICollectioView sometimes returned nil for cellForItemAtIndexPath in the helper's delegate, after the collection had been reordered.
-This resulted in a buggy 'sometimes hidden' collection cell whlist dragging.
+We have re-introducted this concept because UICollectionView sometimes returned nil for cellForItemAtIndexPath in the helper's delegate, after the collection had been reordered.
+This resulted in a buggy 'sometimes hidden' collection cell whilst dragging.

 Notes on App Store Approval
 ---------------------------

+At the moment this is being used in an in-house app.

-I haven't used this helper in an App Store approved project yet - the rearranging functionallity is already built into UITableView/UICollectionView s in the form of 'Edit mode', and I have no idea how Apple will respond to this ad-hoc approach to rearranging table/collection views.
+I haven't used this helper in an App Store approved project yet - the rearranging functionality is already built into UITableView/UICollectionView s in the form of 'Edit mode', and I have no idea how Apple will respond to this ad-hoc approach to rearranging table/collection views.
 It might _just_ be a cause for rejection, but who knows..
+You can always turn off the helper-provided rearranging functionality and use Edit Mode instead.

 Just something to bear in mind.